 Thanks to the rating scale, Idelta’s experience is being heard in a “common language” that all healthcare professionals understand.
 Asked by Josefa if the PDCS has helped her, Idelta sings the scale’s praises: “Of course it has!”, adding later that “all people with Parkinson’s should be aware of such assessments as these”.

-Aimed at health professionals and currently being rolled out across Europe, the Parkinson’s Disease Composite Scale (PDCS) is a new, free scale offering a comprehensive overview of motor symptoms, non-motor symptoms and therapy complications.
+Aimed at health professionals and currently being rolled out across Europe, Parkinson’s Disease Composite Scale (PDCS) is a new, free scale offering a comprehensive overview of motor symptoms, non-motor symptoms and therapy complications.
 Find out more about the PDCS here.

 Share this story